 Marcus Ford is a Senior Principal Contaminant Hydrogeologist based in the United Kingdom with more than 30 years of experience focused on environmental liability management and the assessment and remediation of contaminated land and groundwater, particularly for properties impacted by past industrial operations.

-He has applied his expertise across a broad range of client sectors including chemicals and pharmaceuticals, large scale and complex manufacturing, downstream oil and gas, and waste management.
-The main contaminant groups have been chlorinated aliphatic and aromatic solvents, other volatile and semi-volatile organic compounds, range of petroleum hydrocarbon products, ammoniacal-N, heavy metals, trace metals and metalloids.
+Marcus applies his expertise across a broad range of client sectors including chemicals and pharmaceuticals, large scale and complex manufacturing, downstream oil and gas, and waste management.
+The main contaminant groups he addresses are chlorinated aliphatic and aromatic solvents and other volatile and semivolatile organic compounds; ammoniacal-N; heavy metals, trace metals, and metalloids; and a range of petroleum hydrocarbon products,

-To help clients understand and prioritize programs to manage contaminated land and broader environmental liability issues, Marcus specializes in developing client-focused and practical assessment programs, leading to cost effective remedies using the latest proven technologies, if appropriate.
-He has served as the project director for many detailed, multi-phase, soil and groundwater investigation and remediation programs.
+To help clients understand and prioritize programs addressing contaminated land and broader environmental liability issues, Marcus develops client-focused and practical assessment programs to create best-value remedies using the latest proven technologies.
+He has served as the project director for many detailed, multiphase soil and groundwater investigation and remediation programs.
 These include groundwater plumes in fractured bedrock, potable water supply aquifers, discharging to inland waterways, and under housing and buildings with vapor intrusions risks.
-Over a ten-year period he served as the project director and technical lead for the investigation and remediation of a chemical industry client portfolio of sites, including active and former chemical manufacturing sites and three chemical waste landfills.
+For 10 years, he served as the project director and technical lead for the investigation and remediation of a chemical industry client portfolio of sites, including active and former chemical manufacturing sites and three chemical waste landfills.

 In addition, Marcus leads projects involving property transactions (due diligence) and facility permitting/compliance.
 For example, he has served as the project director and lead consultant for more than 30 transaction-driven environmental due diligence assessments at industrial facilities and premises in the UK and Republic of Ireland.
 These have included relatively large and complex manufacturing installations such as pharmaceutical and chemical manufacturing plants.